let-def/grenier/README.md

 expect any kind of compatibility with future OCaml versions.
 (Would be nice to have proper upstream support for such feature though!)

+## state elimination : convert an e-nfa to a regex

+This library converts e-NFA (including NFA and DFA) to regular expressions.

+Unfortunately the regular expression is often of exponential size, unless you extend the language to allow sharing sub-expressions (for instance with let binders).

 ## strong : Some strongly typed primitives (typed equality, ordering, finite sets)

 This library defines a few strongly typed idioms that are sometimes useful in OCaml codebase: